mwahlroos/Nautiterm/README.rst

 Configuration
 -------------

-With no configuration necessary, Nautiterm opens a new Gnome Terminal window.
+Out of the box with no configuration, Nautiterm opens a new Gnome Terminal window.
-To have it open a different terminal emulator, e.g. `Terminator`_, add a file named ``.nautiterm.conf`` in your home directory with the following contents:
+To have it open a different terminal emulator, such as `Terminator`_, add a file named ``nautiterm.yml`` in your ``$HOME/.config`` directory, with the following contents:

 .. _Terminator: https://launchpad.net/~gnome-terminator